czrcbl/train_detection/README.md

 ## Structure

-* Folder `traindet` has the core functionalities from training and evaluating the models.
+* Folder `traindet` has the core utlities from training and evaluating the models.
-* Folder `rendering` has all the code that is supposed to be run through blender
+* Folder `rendering` has all the code that is supposed to be run through blender.
-* Folder `scripts` has the scripts for launching the networks training and also from start the rendering of systetic images
+* Folder `scripts` has the scripts for launching the networks training and also for starting the rendering of synthetic images.
+* All the data to train the models should be placed on the  `data` folder.
+All generated data is also placed in this folder.

 ## Reproducing